akash202004/involve/Readme.md

 - **Customer Lifetime Value**: $500+ per customer annually
 - **Market Penetration Goal**: 5% of target market within 3 years

-This comprehensive approach positions Rivet as not just a service platform, but a complete solution to real-world problems that affect millions of people daily.
+This comprehensive approach positions Involve as not just a service platform, but a complete solution to real-world problems that affect millions of people daily.
 Our technology-driven approach, combined with human-centric service delivery, creates a sustainable competitive advantage in the rapidly growing on-demand services market.

 ## 🗺️ Future Roadmap